bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

--   The `orientation` to specify the Euler angles in logical order (e.g. first $X$, then $Y$, then $Z$ for the `xyz` method), interpreted using the method above (or with the `xyz` method if the `orientationmode` is not specified).
+-   The `orientation` to specify the Euler angles in logical order (e.g. first $X$, then $Y$, then $Z$ for the `xyz` method), interpreted using the method above (or with the `xyz` method if the `orientation_mode` is not specified).
 An example for three Euler angles would be

-    ``` {.ini frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}
+    ```toml
     orientation_mode = "zyx"
     orientation = 45deg 10deg 12deg
     ```

     which describes the rotation of 45º around the $Z$ axis, followed by a 10º rotation around the initial $Y$ axis, and finally a rotation of 12º around the initial $X$ axis.

-    !!! note
+    !!! warning
         All supported rotations are extrinsic active rotations, i.e. the vector itself is rotated, not the coordinate system.
 All angles in configuration files should be specified in the order they will be applied.

 -   A `type` parameter describing the detector model, for example `timepix` or `mimosa26`.
 These models define the geometry and parameters of the detector.
 Multiple detectors can share the same model, several of which are shipped ready-to-use with the framework.

--   An optional parameter `alignmentprecisionposition` to specify the alignment precision along the three global axes as described in Section [Detector configuration](getting_started.md#detector-configuration).
+-   An optional parameter `alignment_precision_position` to specify the alignment precision along the three global axes as described in Section [Detector configuration](getting_started.md#detector-configuration).

--   An optional parameter `alignmentprecisionorientation` for the alignment precision in the three rotation angles as described in Section [Detector configuration](getting_started.md#detector-configuration).
+-   An optional parameter `alignment_precision_orientation` for the alignment precision in the three rotation angles as described in Section [Detector configuration](getting_started.md#detector-configuration).